saeedhmt/Blog-Django/README.md

 # Blog-Django
-A blog written with django.
+A blog that users can post and like posts coded with django.